 We used one of them and got so far into debt and had so many people calling us and collection agencies calling we got caller ID and I finally didn't answer the phone.
 The more you argue with them the more they try to scare you.
 We filed bankruptcy eventually.
 That was 3 years ago.
 I WILL NEVER HAVE ANOTHER CREDIT CARD AGAIN!
 If we can't afford it by just paying for it we don't need it.
 Put your faith in god and pray about it and he will guide you to do the best thing.

 Sounds like your best bet would be to contact a bankruptcy attorney.
 The creditors will not stop calling and it will wear on you emotionally.
-No need to lose what you do have currently.
-The sooner the better you don't want them to attach to any assets you have.

 When you are in situations like this, the best thing to do is to face it.
 They will continue to call and bother you.
 Call each credit card company and explain that you are disabled and your husband is retired and can only pay them $5 a month.
 It shows your earnestness to pay your debts and ask them if they will stop charging interest and late charges.
 They are probably charging you exorbitant interest rates.
 This is what makes your bills continue to go up.
 Many will try to work something out rather than get nothing for the debt.
 Cut up all credit cards and do not charge anything more.
 It is a tough situation but there are many who have gotten in over their heads in today's economy.